kaorun55/RealSense-ROS/README.md

 # Intel&reg; RealSense&trade; Technology - ROS Integration

+In here you will find our Experimental code for RealSense-ROS.

 This file gives an overview of the whole offering.
 Each package described, contains a more detailed explanation on installation and usage.
 Please refer to the relevant documentation and follow the instructions accordingly.

 ## What the package contains